 The risks associated with the problem indicate long term losses in terms of health, environmental loss and degradation of land.
-There is an urgent need to switch over to greener solutions.
+There is an urgent need to switch over to greener solutions for the sake of rural development.
 Anaerobic digestion has the potential to meet the energy requirements of rural India, and also counter the effects of reckless burning of biomass resources.

 There are two basic designs of biogas plant that are popular in India.
 These are: